Poznan University of Technology

 Artificial Intelligence for Text Processing

 This lecture on “Artificial Intelligence for Text Processing” is designed for individuals who are interested in exploring the uses of AI in text processing.
 The lecture will cover the basic principles of AI and how it can be applied in natural language processing (NLP) to analyze and comprehend text, extract important information, and generate responses that are similar to human-like responses.
-The lecture will also introduce deep learning techniques such as recurrent neural networks (RNNs) and transformers, which have led to significant advancements in the field of NLP.
+The lecture will also introduce the concept of text embeddings, which have led to significant advancements in the field of NLP.
+The second part of the lecture will focus on generative AI, the explanation of how large language models (LLMs) such as GPT or LLaMa work, and how these models can be used to super-charge scientific work in all disciplines.
 The goal of the lecture is to provide a comprehensive understanding of how AI can be utilized to process and understand textual data and improve its overall quality.
-By the end of the lecture, attendees will have a solid grasp of the latest advancements in AI for text processing and how they can be implemented in their research or professional work.
-Although prior knowledge of AI and NLP is beneficial, it is not required to attend the lecture.
+By the end of the lecture, attendees will have a solid grasp of the latest advancements in AI for text processing and how they can be implemented in their research or professional work.Â

-Low-code / no-code tools for Artificial Intelligence
+No-code tools for Artificial Intelligence

 prof. Krzysztof Krawiec